How do I prepare my events spreadsheet to be imported?

 Here's an example import spreadsheet you can use for reference.

 EventGeek utilizes data validation to ensure various features work correctly.
 For example, calendars need actual date datatypes (not just text like "Dec 1st") and locations should be available in Google Maps.
-The steps outline in this article will help you format your data correctly.
+The steps outlined in this article will help you format your data correctly.

 - Remove formatting and line breaks